Budget Traveler’s Guide To Travel Insurance

 Risk Of Disease

 Some countries have more prominent diseases than others.
-Malaria, lyme disease, dengue fever, rabies, yellow fever, and other infectious diseases are still common in many parts of the world, particularly Southeast Asia, Africa, and South or Central America.
+Malaria, Lyme disease, dengue fever, rabies, yellow fever, and other infectious diseases are still common in many parts of the world, particularly Southeast Asia, Africa, and South or Central America.

-Always do research on the area you’re visiting.
+Always research the area you’re visiting.
 Are you visiting rural villages without medical centers?
 Are you venturing into the jungle or the rainforest?
 Are there higher risks for disease and infections in the areas you’re traveling to?
 If yes, definitely buy travel insurance.

 Risk Of Injury